jhnguyen521/SpeedCrafter/docs/final.md

 | 15000 | 1434.0  |
 | 17500 | 377.0   |
 | 20000 | 173.0   |

+#### Qualitative analysis
+Qualitative analysis was mainly done by observing the agent as it completes its mission.
+We initially trained the agent to collect wooden logs as they can be found on the surface, but not as easily as dirt.
+In the initial runs it moved and spun around randomly and often broke dirt blocks, not collecting any logs.
+However, once it came across logs and got rewards for breaking them, it started moving towards them more frequently and eventually moved straight towards the logs.
+We then trained it to collect both logs and stone to make a stone pickaxe.
+The agent was again moving and collecting dirt randomly in the initial runs, but eventually learnt to dig downwards to collect stone.
+In the final run shown in the video, the agent immediately moved to collect logs than dug downward to collect stone, finishing in relatively few steps.

+We are satisfied that the agent can efficiently fulfill at least basic recipes since it was able to collect both logs and stone, and because it collected logs from the surface *before* digging underground to get stone.
+Had it moved to collect the stone first, the agent would have taken much longer to dig back up to the surface and may not have been able to do so within the 200 step limit.

 ## References
 * [OpenAI documentation about Soft Actor-Critic](https://spinningup.openai.com/en/latest/algorithms/sac.html)